FellowsFreiesWissen/computational_notebooks/README.md

 Computational notebooks are files that contain descriptive text, as well as code and its outputs, in a single, dynamic and visually appealing file (usuallly `.html`, but `.pdf` is also possible).
 Using this file to organize your work should facilitate:

-- traceability: the file contains all the reasoning behind the study.
+- traceability: the notebook file contains all the reasoning behind the study.
 Moreover, the file formats suggested here facilitate version control, arguably one of the best tools for tracking a project development.
-- reproducibility:
+- reproducibility: by concentrating the computational work in a single, descriptive file, along with a fixed file structure, the notebook facilitates reproduction of the study in question.
-- reporting:  as accompanying pieces for your manuscript to share with co-authors during the development of the work, or to share with reviewers and readers, as supplementary material.
+- reporting:  the notebook can be an accompanying piece to share with co-authors during the development of the work, or to share with reviewers and readers, as supplementary material.

 In Figueiredo et al. (_in prep_), we report our reasoning for the kits in this repository and provide examples of implementation.
 Below, you can find the basic instructions on how to use it, as well as a video tutorial.